 Over the past couple of seemingly long months, we have been working to perfect the turbine housing and final machining of our P600 turbocharger upgrade.
 Our design team has had to go back to the drawing board a few times to make sure fitment and finish could be consistent.

-Unlike the factory cast iron turbine housing, the P600 will utilize a cast 304 stainless steel turbine housing for better heat control, increased strength and longevity at high temperatures.
+The P600 will utilize a cast 304 stainless steel turbine housing for optimal heat control, increased strength and longevity at high temperatures.

 It was important that an adequate amount of material was left after machining and fitting the significantly larger High Efficiency Turbine Wheel into the factory location turbine housing.
 We wanted to make sure this turbine could be pushed without the chance of turbine housing failure, which we knew would hit home to racers running their setups to the max for extended periods of time.